18F/uswds-jekyll/pages/guide/quick-start.md

 scontrol show partitions
 ```

 At most 800 cores and 2100 GB of memory can be used by all simultaneously running jobs per user across all queues.
 Any additional jobs will be queued but won't start.
-At times these limits can be lowered to prevent small group of users overtaking the whole cluster.
+At times these limits can be lowered to prevent a small group of users overtaking the whole cluster.

 ## Interactive Mode